Macklin-McDowell Scholarship

 This scholarship has been established to honor the legacy of Norma and Barb’s generosity, compassion, and dedication to teaching by helping Michigan students pursue their dream of higher education.

-Any undergraduate student at Michigan State University who is majoring in education may apply for this scholarship.
+Any undergraduate or graduate student at Michigan State University who is majoring in education may apply for this scholarship.

 Selection Criteria: